dimtoky/UberIMIE/Back-NodeJs/doc/itinerary/generate.md

-# Get All Itinerary History
+# Get All Itinerary
+On back-NodeJs file
+**Command** : npm test
+for run all itinary test

-Route to get all Itinerary History
+Route to get all Itinerary

 **URL** : `/itinerary`